zcubbs/hub-chart/README.md

 This is a helm charts repository.

 ### Use Hub chart
-`helm repo add tscharts https://zcubbs.github.com/hub`
+`helm repo add hub-chart https://zcubbs.github.com/hub-chart`